 Page Reference Support/oppose Decision sought Reasons (i) Outstanding Natural Character areas; and (ii) high (and very high) natural character areas.
-6-7 3.5.3 Policy - Protecting the natural character qualities of the coastal environment Support in part Amend Policy 3.5.3 as follows and make any consequential changes needed to give effect to this relief: 3.5.3 Policy - Protecting the natural character qualities of the coastal environment (a) Protect the qualities of outstanding and high natural character areas in the coastal environment from inappropriate subdivision, use and development by: (i) managing the adverse effects of subdivision, use and development; (ii) avoiding significant adverse effects of subdivision, use and development; (iii) avoiding subdivision, use and development within areas of outstanding natural character, where it would damage, diminish or compromise natural character; (iv) avoiding activities that damage the stability of identified coastal dune systems; (v) requiring appropriate building setbacks from riparian and coastal margins; (vi) ensuring that activities are carried out in a way that maintains or enhances water quality in the coastal environment; (vii) enabling and concentrating Whilst FFNZ understands the intent of this policy it is important the note the planning map legend lists overlays as 'coastal environment', 'natural character', 'outstanding natural landscapes'.
+6-7 3.5.3 Policy - Protecting the natural character qualities of the coastal environment Support in part Amend Policy 3.5.3 as follows and make any consequential changes needed to give effect to this relief: 3.5.3 Policy - Protecting the natural character qualities of the coastal environment (a) Protect the qualities of outstanding and high natural character areas in the coastal environment from inappropriate subdivision, use and development by: (i) managing the adverse effects of subdivision, use and development; (ii) avoiding significant adverse effects of subdivision, use and development; (iii) avoiding subdivision, use and development within areas of outstanding natural character, where it would damage, diminish or compromise natural character; (iv) avoiding activities that damage the stability of identified coastal dune systems; (v) requiring appropriate building setbacks from riparian and coastal margins; (vi) ensuring that activities are carried out in a way that maintains or enhances water quality in the coastal environment; (vii) enabling and concentrating development within existing overlays as 'coastal environment', 'natural character', 'outstanding natural landscapes'.
 There are no overlays on the legend which match areas specified as outstanding natural character areas.
-We also remind WDC they must focus land use controls to purposes which fall within the jurisdiction of the district council. development within existing
+We also remind WDC they must focus land use

 Page Reference Support/oppose Decision sought Reasons settlements to avoid development sprawling along the coastline; (viii) recognising historic farming operations that continue today; (ix) avoiding the establishment of new plantation forestry.
 Note the Policy will not be implemented until such time as the areas of outstanding natural character within the coastal environment have been appropriately identified and included into the planning maps.
-7-7 3.5.4 Policy - Protecting the natural character of wetlands, and lakes and rivers and their margins Support in part Amend Policy 3.5.4as follows and make any consequential changes needed to give effect to this relief: 3.5.4 Policy - Protecting the natural character of wetlands, and lakes and rivers and their margins (a) Protect the natural character qualities of wetlands, and lakes and rivers and their margins from inappropriate subdivision, use and development by: (i) ensuring that location, intensity, scale and form of subdivision, use and development are appropriate; (ii) minimising, to the extent practicable and necessary indigenous vegetation clearance and modification (including earthworks, disturbance and structures); (iii) encouraging any new activities to consolidate within, and around, existing developments or, where the natural character and landscape
+7-7 3.5.4 Policy - Protecting the natural character of wetlands, and lakes and rivers and their margins Support in part Amend Policy 3.5.4as follows and make any consequential changes needed to give effect to this relief: 3.5.4 Policy - Protecting the natural character of wetlands, and lakes and rivers and their margins (a) Protect the natural character qualities of wetlands, and lakes and rivers and their margins from inappropriate subdivision, use and development by: (i) ensuring that location, intensity, scale and form of subdivision, use and development are appropriate; (ii) minimising, to the extent practicable and necessary indigenous vegetation clearance and modification (including earthworks, disturbance and structures); (iii) encouraging any new activities to consolidate within, and around, existing developments or, where the FFNZ understand the intent of this Policy is to meet RMA section 6(a) and the WRPS Policy 12.2 requirements, however we consider the amendments are required to better meet the WRPS direction.
+Further we are unsure as to the drafting of 3.5.4(a)(ii) and what the relationship between the activities contained within the brackets is.